Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 1. What are mosaics?
 How do they differ from Level 2 combined images?

 HLA mosaics, also referred to as Level 3 data, are images that combine data from multiple HST visits to cover a contiguous area of the sky.
 Level 2 combined images are restricted to data taken within a single HST visit, which means that the data can only cover a limited region of space (HST cannot change pointing by more than 2 arcmin within a single visit) and are obtained in consecutive HST orbits.
 In principle, mosaics can cover a very large area of the sky, such as the areas observed as part of the GEMS and COSMOS programs (0.25 and 2 square degrees, respectively).
-As mosaics can encompass data taken at different roll angles, with different guide stars, and at different times, alignment and handling of time-dependent effects (sensitivity, geometric distortion) pose greater challenges than for Level 2 combined images.
+As mosaics can encompass data taken at different roll angles, with different guide stars, and at different times, alignment and handling of time-dependent effects (sensitivity, geometric distortion, CTE losses) pose greater challenges than for Level 2 combined images.

 2. What mosaics are available?